Cat reunited with owner after viral search following Lyft trip

 Palash Pandey had posted updates on social media throughout his search for Tux.

 He told Nexstar’s KXAN that investigators hired by Lyft found Tux about a mile away from where the driver dropped Pandey off, and he was alerted around 1:30 a.m.
 Monday.
-He said Tux is back home, ate food and drank water, and will be taken to a vet later Monday.
+He said Tux was “covered in fleas and dehydrated,” but is now back home.
+Tux ate food and drank water, and will be taken to a vet later Monday.

 According to Pandey, he took the trip Saturday to bring his cat in for medical care at a Banfield Pet Hospital location on Research Boulevard in Austin, Texas.
 When they arrived, he exited the vehicle and went around to the other side in order to retrieve Tux’s carrier.